1562: Kissing in public was banned in Naples, contravention being punishable by death.

 1776: Foundation of modern economics, with publication of An Inquiry into the Nature and Causes of the Wealth of Nations, written in Kirkcaldy by Adam Smith.

 1796: Napoleon married Josephine.
-Both parties gave their ages as 28, although Bonaparte was 27 and she was nudging 33.
+Both parties gave their ages as 28, although Napoleon was only 27 and Josephine was nudging 33.

 1802: The upright piano was patented by Thomas Loud.